mrozigor/spaceshuttleultra_mirror_import/trunk/SSU Readme First.txt

 4. If using the D3D9 graphics client, the geometry instancing option should be off (Orbiter Launchpad > Video > Advanced > uncheck "Enable geometry instancing").

+5. If you encounter the error "msvcp120.dll is missing" you need to download the Microsoft Visual C++ Redistributable for Visual Studio 2013.

 DISCLAIMER: The SSU team is not responsible for any crashes or other problems caused by this addon.
 Use at your own risk.